dotsquid/StableEnum/README.md

 ### Drawbacks
 As any thing in this world this solution has drawbacks.
-Although now you can insert/remove enumerators in/from an enum, you can't rename your enumerators because on deserialization the string which represents the old value of enumerator will be attempted to be parsed as enum's enumerator which in turn does not exist.
+1. Although now you can insert/remove enumerators in/from an enum, you can't rename your enumerators because during deserialization the string which represents the old value of enumerator will be attempted to be parsed as enum's enumerator which in turn does not exist.
 As a result enum will receive a default value (which is the first enumerator if default values of enumerators were not specified).
+2. Since StableEnums use inheritance they are implemented via classes which are reference types, contrary to enums which are value types, with all ensuing consequences like boxing, GC allocs etc. So the main purpose of StableEnum is to store an enum as a serialized field.
-Also current version of StableEnums does not support bit field enumerations (e.g. those with FlagsAttribute).
+3. Also current version of StableEnums does not support bit field enumerations (e.g. those with FlagsAttribute).